 Heterogeneous access

 Within a given type of wireless access technology the availability of different cell types with different characteristics, which inherently interoperate characterises heterogeneous access.
 For example radio network access elements, such as base stations with progressively larger to smaller coverage footprints are referred to as macro, pico and femto base stations respectively.
-A combination of these types of base stations offers the potential to optimise both coverage and capacity, by appropriately distributing pico and femto base stations, within a larger macro base station coverage area.
+A combination of these types of base stations offers the potential to optimise both coverage and capacity, by appropriately distributing pico and femto base stations within a larger macro base station coverage area.

 Since the radio access technology is common across these different types of base stations common methods for configuration and operation such as 3GPP Licensed-Assisted Access (LAA) and optimisation of transmission power levels can be used to manage the allocation and utilisation efficiency of radio resources.